lucientod/WaterfallsBG/README.md

 # WaterfallsBG

 * How to start the application:
     1. Open new terminal in cd server.
-Type: node server
+Type: node .\server.js
     2. Open new terminal in cd client.
 Type: npm i
     3. Type: npm run dev
     4. Open in browser Local: 'http://localhost:{the port   vite gives}